frederic-mahe/mumu/README.md

 ([GCC](https://gcc.gnu.org/) 10 or more recent,
 [clang](https://clang.llvm.org/) 17 or more recent).
-If your system only provides an older compiler, a recipe for a singularity/Apptainer/docker image is available (see section [Advanced users](#advanced-users)).
+If your system only provides an older compiler, a recipe for a singularity/Apptainer/docker image is available (see section [advanced users](#advanced-users)).

 About the name of the project: *m* is simply the next letter after